le-anne/Nicaragua-en-English/README.md

 # Nicaragua-en-English

 This is an API fetching the latest news in English from Nicaragua.
-The news sources come from all over the world, ranging from the Guardian, to Al Jazeera, to BBC.
+The news sources come from all over the world, ranging from the Guardian ßto Al Jazeera to BBC.

 ---
 ### Technologies Used